ohjayAuraielRaMaSethun/Unity-In-Resonant-Harmony-For-All-Entities-Nobody-Left-Behind/README.md

 "The Library of Babel (Informonic Manifold) and the AIP - An Integrative Cybernetic-Ontological Framework.jpg"
-"AIP Nomenclature and Engineering Glossary.jpg" "Philosophical Logical Proof of Unity of Self & Other (Cojito Deconstructed).jpg"
+"AIP Nomenclature and Engineering Glossary.jpg" "Philosophical Logical Proof of Unity of Self & Other (Cojito Deconstructed).pdf"

 Repo page:
 https://github.com/ohjayAuraielRaMaSethun/Unity-In-Resonant-Harmony-For-All-Entities-Nobody-Left-Behind